Superfluid excitations in rotating two-dimensional ring traps: Phase Diagram

-For the Mexican hat, we have Eq.~(\ref{rotFrame}) with \beq V(\rho) = \frac{1}{2}(-\rho^2+\lambda \rho^4). \eeq To use the eigenfunctions given by Eq.~(\ref{ansatzgauss}) we also require $\lambda \ll 1$.
-In Fig.~\ref{fig:MexPhase1a}, we present our results for $\lambda=0.1$.
+To use the eigenfunctions given by Eq.~(\ref{ansatzgauss}) we also require $\lambda \ll 1$.
+In Fig.~\ref{fig:MexPhase1}, we present our results for $\lambda=0.1$.
 Hereafter we denote the macrovortex charge by $\nu$.
-In the parameter space explored in this work, $0.0\leqslant \Omega \leqslant 0.5$ and $0\leqslant G_{2D} \leqslant 50$, we observed macrovortices with charge varying from $\nu=0$ up to 4.
+In the parameter space explored in this work, $0.01\leqslant \Omega \leqslant 0.50$ and $0\leqslant G_{2D} \leqslant 50$, we observed macrovortices with charge varying from $\nu=0$ up to 4, see Fig.~\ref{fig:MexPhase1a}.
 The density profiles and respective phases of the wave functions in each of these regions are illustrated in Fig.~\ref{fig:MexPhase1b}.
 In addition, we observed an upper (blue) region not described by one single coefficient $c_m$, signalling the appearance of vortex lattices.

+It is worth noting the results reported in Ref.~\cite{Jackson2004a} for $\Omega >1$ are similar to ours for $\Omega <1$, Fig.~\ref{fig:MexPhase1}.
+Reference~\cite{Jackson2004a} uses a different trap, the conventional harmonic plus quartic potential, and the same basis for the order parameter.
+The reason is that, since the centrifugal term inverts the global sign of the quadratic term of the potential, they obtain an effective MH potential.

 A few words about the parameter space we chose to employ in this work are in order.
 The confinement in the $z$-direction must be strong enough so that the relevant dynamics takes place only in the $xy$-plane.
 A length scale $Z=0.1$ is one order of magnitude smaller than the harmonic oscillator length, thus accomplishing this goal.
 The interaction strength is given by $G_{2D}= \sqrt{8\pi} N {a}_s/Z$.
 Thus, even for the maximum value of $G_{2D}=50$ that we considered, we have $N a_s\sim 1$.
 Hence, we are far from the Thomas-Fermi regime, and the ansatz of Eq.~(\ref{ansatzMH}) is valid.
+Concerning the rotation frequency, we use values that stay below the quadratic trap frequency, that is, $\Omega <1$.

 Next, we wanted to compare our numerical variational results with perturbation theory predictions.
 We calculated the expectation value of $H^{'}$ in the pure macrovortex states $|\Phi_\nu\rangle$ by using first-order perturbation theory to consider the interaction energy per particle and the anharmonicity contribution of the trap \cite{Jackson2004a}.
 Then we compared the energy of states $\nu$ and $\nu+1$ to extract the macrovortex phase boundaries.
 This gives us an analytical expression for the critical frequency $\Omega$, which delimits the transition between macrovortices states in the $G_{2D}\times \Omega$ phase diagram.